 Amalia van Solms (1602-1675), Princess consort of Orange by marriage to Frederick Henry, Prince of Orange, was passionate about porcelain.
 According to her dispositieboek of 1673, she had a collection of 1185 pieces.
-Possibly inspired by the porcelain cabinet of Louise de Coligny at Noordeinde, in which 285 porcelain objects were displayed among many other (exotic) objects d’art, Amalia created a cabinet around 1632, and a gallery by 1634 in which porcelain was displayed at Noordeinde Palace in The Hague.
+Possibly inspired by the porcelain cabinet of Louise de Coligny in which 285 porcelain objects were displayed among many other (exotic) objects d’art, Amalia created a porcelain cabinet and gallery at Palace Noordeinde in The Hague.
 A 1634 description mentions the red painted and gilded shelves that displayed the porcelain in her Excellency’s gallery and two pedestals of the same material for two large porcelain pots.
 Underscoring her passion, the Amsterdam Chamber of the VOC (Dutch East India Company) asked the Chamber of Zeeland to set aside some of the finest and most beautiful porcelain of different types to give to Amalia in 1639.

 In 1647, Van Solms was forced to move after she became a widow.
 One of the first changes she made to her newly established apartments was the creation of a two-part room explicitly designated as a ‘groote porceleyn-cabinet’ (large porcelain cabinet).
 Porcelain was well-represented in her inventories under the mention of ‘gemengelde frayichede’ (mixed fine things).
 These developments were the beginning of a new fashion, which in the second half of the seventeenth century would become more and more popular, not only in the Netherlands, but also abroad.
 In 1654, Amalia constructed a room almost entirely designed in Asian style, which was the most sensational and earliest room of its kind.
 The room was designed as a closet covered with Chinese lacquer panels and filled with objects inlaid with mother of pearl, probably showing many of her porcelain objects.